 We’ve developed a simple method that easily allows our clients to outline the basic ‘feel’ that they want for their event; from there we can comprehensively build a setlist that’s tailored to each of our clients style and flavor.
 We encourage as much feedback as possible when it comes to music selection, but we are just as comfortable with minimal input if building song lists just isn’t your thing.
 We’re freaky good at being able to read our crowd and move the music in the direction we know will help ensure everyone has a great time.

 The short answer is – it’s up to you.

 We like to confirm that option with our clients in advance.
 In some cases, there may be good reason for your DJ not to take requests (possibly even just from specific guests).
 We are sensitive to the nature of each event and have high regard for our responsibility to ensure that every song is appropriate for the occasion.
 Ultimately your DJ is responsible for what is played through his speakers, so ideally your DJ will take that responsibility seriously.

 We do love on-site requests where appropriate because those requests reflect the direct pulse of your guests.
-We sometimes also recommend that our clients poll some of their valued guests ahead of time, to help build your setlist in advance.
+We also recommend that our clients poll some of their valued guests ahead of time, to help build your setlist in advance.
 Our online planning tool actually has a whole guest request section that is ultimately approved by our Client before we play it.
 By ensuring that we have those special requests, we’re helping to ensure that your guests feel special too.
 It’s a win/win.